uphop/faq-bot/README.md

 And here is a short video demo of the end-to-end use case - adding initial topics, talking to the generated bot, then adding one more topic, retraining and talking to the bot again:

 [![Recorded_sample](http://img.youtube.com/vi/D9Y3L39LNjY/0.jpg)](https://www.youtube.com/watch?v=D9Y3L39LNjY "FAQ bot demo")

-### Implementation

-Core tech stack:
-* Python 3
-* Flask
-* SQLAlchemy with Postgres
-* Celery with RabbitMQ
-* Rasa (Core and Action Server)
-* NLTK
-* Docker and Docker Compose
-* AWS EC2

-The project consists of the following modules:
-* Concierge bot (Capture) in `faq-capture-bot`: this is a master bot which collects FAQs and publishes those to `faq-publish-api`.
-The bot is implemented with [Rasa Open Source](https://rasa.com/docs/rasa/).
-* Concierge bot's action server in `faq-capture-actions`: this is an add-on service supporting Concierge bot with custom logic.
-Action server is using Pubslish API to pass FAQs for publishing.
-Also, Aciton server dynamically calls published Broadcast bots via Rasa REST API.
-The server is implemented with [Rasa Action Server](https://rasa.com/docs/action-server).
-* Publish API in `faq-publish-api`: this is a RESTful API to manage users and their FAQs.
-API is implemented with Flask, SQLAlchemy and Postgres.
-Also, that talks to Publish Broker via RabbitMQ queue to send pubslih tasks.
-* Publish Broker in `faq-publish-broker`: this is a Celery worker, which generates new Rasa bots with to servce FAQs, and runs those as dedicated Docker containers.
-Broker is implemented with [Celery](https://docs.celeryproject.org/en/stable/getting-started/introduction.html).

 ## Setting-up